-The Brexit transition period remains in place until 31 December 2020 while the UK and EU negotiates additional arrangements.
-The current rules on travel for the UK and EU until this time apply as normal with the new Brexit rules taking effect from 1 January 2021.
-If you have any Brexit-related concerns about an existing or future booking with Avalon, you can speak to one of our friendly advisers or your travel agent, who will be happy to answer any questions you may have.
+As of 1 January 2021, the new Brexit rules on travel for the UK and EU apply.
+If you have any Brexit-related concerns about an existing or future booking with us, you can speak to one of our friendly advisers or your travel agent, who will be happy to answer any questions you may have.

 We understand that these are uncertain times for travelling however rest assured that you can book your holiday with us confidently as we are members of the Association of British Travel Agents (ABTA) and our flight-inclusive holidays are ATOL protected.
 Your holiday also remains to be protected by the Package Travel Regulations.
 The ABTA and GOV.UK websites are regularly updating, and we have provided some useful links below for further guidance.

 Will flights still operate to and from the EU after Brexit?